ikebrown/simple-django-deployment/README.rst

 How to deploy simple-django-deployment.

-1. Install VirtualBox
+1. Install VirtualBox.
-2. Install Ruby
+2. Install Ruby.
-3. Install Vagrant
+3. Install Vagrant.
 4. Make a directory e.g. deployment.
 5. Save the Vagrant fro github in the deployment dir.
-6. Open the deployment dir, hold shift and righ "Open command window here"
+6. Open the deployment dir, hold shift and righ "Open command window here".
-7. In the command window do "vagrant box add" and "vagrant up"
+7. In the command window do "vagrant box add" and "vagrant up".
-8. Wait for provisioning to complete, point your browser to http://33.33.33.10/
-9. If no page opens, fire up putty and log in to 33.33.33.10 using the username vagrant and password vagrant if needed.
-After login cd to /vagrant/ and run ./provision.sh to see what went wrong.
-Fix the error and send me a pull request. ;)
+8. Log in to 33.33.33.10 using the username vagrant and password vagrant if needed.
+9. After login:

+    cd /vagrant/
+    sudo apt-get install git-core
+    git clone git://github.com/fivethreeo/simple-django-deployment.git
+    ./provision.sh

+    Wait for provisioning to complete.

+10. Point your browser to http:://33.33.33.10/.